 Total Health Partners

-Total Health Partners (THP) (2012-15) was an initiative in Prince George’s County, Maryland that combined two projects, a linkage to care project funded by Kaiser Permanente Community Benefit Fund at East Bay Community Foundation and a retention in care project funded by AIDS United, M.A.C.
+Total Health Partners (THP) (2012-15) was an initiative in Prince George’s County (PGC), Maryland, that combined two projects, a linkage to care project funded by Kaiser Permanente Community Benefit Fund at East Bay Community Foundation and a retention in care project funded by AIDS United, M.A.C.
 AIDS Fund, and Washington AIDS Partnership.

 The effort was a partnership with:

-IPHI employed 5 CHWs in Prince George’s County who pursued a variety of short-term activities, typically lasting 6 to 12 months, or until program participants were fully engaged in HIV care.
+IPHI employed five community health workers (CHWs) in PGC who pursued various short-term activities.
+The CHWs typically worked 6 – 12 months or until program participants were fully engaged in HIV care.
 Total Health Partners CHWs:

 - Found people living with HIV/AIDS (PLWHA) who were not receiving medical care;